 Iridium NEXT maintains its schedule [Update-3]

-June 2012, I wrote a post about the future constellation of communications satellites Iridium NEXT.
-While intended for operational use in 2017, the calendar was shifted a few months.
-Indeed, the launch of the first ten satellites by the private company SpaceX, originally planned on 12 September 2016, was postponed for a few months by the explosion on September 1, a Falcon rocket 9 rocket explosion during the fuel filling on its launch pad before a shot of engine test.
+In June 2012, I wrote a post about the future constellation of communications satellites Iridium NEXT.
+While intended for operational use in 2017, the calendar had been shifted by a few months.
+Indeed, the launch of the first ten satellites by the private company SpaceX, originally planned on 12 th 2016, was postponed for a few months by the explosion on September 1 of a Falcon rocket 9 rocket explosion during the fuel filling on its launch pad before a shot of engine test.

 Read more …